Misinformation on the virus is proving highly contagious

 Of all the bizarre and myriad claims about the virus, those regarding masks are proving to be among the most stubborn.

-New York City resident Carlos Lopez said he wears a mask when required to avoid problems but doesn’t believe it is necessary.
+New York City resident Carlos Lopez said he wears a mask when required to do so but doesn’t believe it is necessary.

 “They’re politicizing it as a tool,” he said.
 “I think it’s more to try to get Trump to lose.
 It’s more a scare tactic.”